Josh-Tracy/Josh-Tracy.github.io/_pages/redhat.md

 * Port 9090 open on the firewall/securitygroup/satellite-server
 {: style="color:black; font-size: 80%;"}

+* Edit Administer >> System >> Remote Execution to match the environments users, passwords, and sudo passwords for running the job.
+{: style="color:black; font-size: 80%;"}

 * Copy the foreman SSH key from Satellite to each client using the ssh-copy-id command, OR any other method you wish.
 {: style="color:black; font-size: 80%;"}